-d paper, we have investigated the model of a single-server queueing system with random volume customers and multiple vacations.
-We obtained general formula for steady-state customers' total volume in the terms of Laplace-Stieltjes transforms and formulae defining first two moments of this random variable.
+In the presented paper, we have investigated the model of a single-server queueing system with random volume customers and multiple vacations.
+We obtained general formula for steadystate customers total volume in terms of Laplace-Stieltjes transforms and formulae defining first two moments of this random variable.
 Then we showed exact calculations for some chosen special cases of analyzed model together with some numerical results and graphs.
-We also explained the way of using obtained results to approximate loss probabilities of analogous systems but with limited total volume and paid attention on the influence of the character of dependency between customer's volume and his service time on total volume characteristics.
-In the end, we showed possible generalization of obtained results on systems with sectorized memory e.g. possibility to calculate mixed moments of total volume vector with the use of generalized l'Hosptal's rule, by the help of Mathematica environment.
+We also explained the way of using obtained results to approximate loss probabilities of analogous systems but with limited total volume and paid attention to the influence of the character of dependency between customer volume and his service time on total volume characteristics.
+In the end, we showed possible generalization of obtained results on systems with sectorized memory e.g. possibility to calculate mixed moments of total volume vector with the use of generalized l'Hosptal's rule and the help of Mathematica environment.